ahmed-zekri/telegram-bot/Readme.md

-# Foobar
+# Telegram campaign

-Telegram bot is a Python bot build using telethon library.
+Telegram campaign bot is a Python bot build using telethon library.
 This bot allows for sending a specific message to many users of specific groups.